Biden lengthens Affordable Care Act insurance sign-ups until mid-August

 Starting April 1, subsidies will become larger for people who already qualify.
 Those tax credits would fully cover premiums for people with incomes of up to about $19,000 for an individual and nearly $40,000 for a family of four — that is, 150 percent of the federal poverty level.

 And for the first time, the subsidies would reach many in the middle class, who have been among the groups finding ACA health plans unaffordable.
-The new law ends a rule that had set a ceiling on the premium subsidies, making them unavailable to consumers with incomes more than about $51,000 for an individual and $106,000 for a family of four — 400 percent of the poverty line.
+The new law ends a rule that had set a ceiling on the premium subsidies, making them unavailable to consumers with incomes of more than about $51,000 for an individual and $106,000 for a family of four — 400 percent of the poverty line.

 Starting in July, people who receive unemployment benefits — or have filed an unemployment claim any time this year — may qualify for additional reductions of their ACA insurance premium.